Make An Appointment

 Q: Can post-traumatic arthritis go away?

-A: Post-traumatic arthritis is a type of arthritis that can occurs after a traumatic injury to a joint.
-This specific type of arthritis usually goes away automatically after 2 or 3 months, although if pain and symptoms persist beyond 6 months, medical treatment becomes very important.
-In some cases, the onset of symptoms may not occur until several years after the traumatic event, with various treatment options available include analgesia, physiotherapy, and in rare cases, surgery.
+A: Post-traumatic arthritis occurs after a traumatic injury to a joint.
+It usually goes away after 2 to 3 months, although if pain and symptoms persist beyond 6 months, medical treatment may be necessary.
+In some cases, symptoms may not occur until several years after the traumatic event.
+Advanced Pain Care offers various options to effectively treat post-traumatic pain syndrome.
+These can include analgesia, physiotherapy, and in rare cases, surgery.

 Q: How can you ease post-traumatic pain?

-A: Depending on the symptoms and levels of pain being experienced by a patient, post-traumatic pain can be relieved using the following options:
+A: Depending on the symptoms and levels of post-traumatic pain experienced by a patient, the specialists at Advanced Pain Care use:

 • Pain relievers